12 Turkish Mezes to Know: Dips, Salads, and Small Plates

 5. Babagannuş (Pureed eggplant and tahini dip)

-Spoil yourself with the dish that’s translated to mean ‘spoilt dad.’
+Spoil yourself with the dish that’s translated to mean ‘spoiled dad.’
 The smoky taste derived from baking the eggplants over an open flame gives this creamy meze a unique touch.
 The eggplant is then peeled to expose the soft pulp to olive oil, lemon juice, tomatoes, onions, and sometimes pepper.

 If you’re lucky, you may even find a richer version with tahini drizzled in.
 A flavor unique to Hatay cuisine, this cold appetizer is available in all corners of Turkey.